kubeshop/testkube/docs/installing.md

 Dashboard will bring you web-based UI for managing and seeing all the tests and its results via web-browser.
 ### Enabling dashboard
-In order to enable dashbaord please provide Helm's set value as follow during installation:
+In order to enable dashboard please provide Helm's set value as follow during installation:
 ```
 helm install kubtest kubeshop/kubtest --set kubtest-dashboard.enabled="true"
 ```